bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

 ## Goal

-Run the same foreground daemon correctly under a tested Linux systemd user unit and Homebrew's cross-platform service support, while retaining a simple foreground contract for every other Unix-like system.
+Run the same foreground daemon correctly under a tested Linux systemd user unit, package the CLI through Homebrew without service integration, and retain a simple foreground contract for every other Unix-like system.

 ## Tests first